-U.S. African Development Foundation Washington, D.C.
+Mr. C.D.
+Glin President and Chief Executive Officer United States African Development Foundation 1400 I Street Northwest Washington, D.C.
+20005

-In our audits of the fiscal years 2019 and 2018 financial statements of the U.S. African Development Foundation (USADF), we found
+In our audit of the fiscal year 2020 financial statements of the U.S. African Development Foundation (USADF), we found

-- USADF's financial statements as of and for the fiscal years ended September 30, 2019, and 2018, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - no material weaknesses in internal control over financial reporting based on the limited procedures we performed; and - no reportable noncompliance for fiscal year 2019 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.
+- USADF's financial statements as of and for the fiscal years ended September 30, 2020, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - no material weaknesses in internal control over financial reporting based on the limited procedures we performed; 1 and - no reportable noncompliance for fiscal year 2020 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.

-The following sections discuss in more detail (1) our report on the financial statements, which includes other information included with the financial statements; (2) our report on internal control over financial reporting; and (3) our report on compliance with laws, regulations, contracts, and grant agreements.
+The following sections discuss in more detail (1) our report on the fiscal year 2020 financial statements, which includes other matter paragraphs on the prior year financial statements and other information2; included with the financial statements; (2) our report on internal control over financial reporting; and (3) our report on compliance with laws, regulations, contracts, and grant agreements.